Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube-revisited/index.md

   &lsig=AG3C_xAwRgIhAP5rrAq5OoZ0e5bgNZpztkbKGgayb-tAfBbM3Z4VrpDfAiEAkcg66j1nSan1vbvg79sZJkJMMFv1jb2tDR_Z7kS2z9M%3D
 ```

-Unfortunately, the `ratebypass` parameter is not always present in the stream URL, and even when it is, it's not always set to `yes`.
-On top of that, as already mentioned before, you can't simply edit the URL to add the parameter manually, as that that would invalidate the signature and render the link unusable.
+Unfortunately, the `ratebypass` parameter is not always present in the stream URL, and even when it is, it's not guaranteed to be set to `yes`.
+On top of that, as already mentioned before, you can't simply edit the URL to add the parameter manually, as that would invalidate the signature and render the link unusable.

-However, YouTube's rate limiting has one interesting aspect — it only works if the requested stream exceeds a certain size threshold.
-This means that if you're fetching a small stream — or even a small _portion_ of a larger stream — the data will be served at full speed, without any rate limiting.
+However, YouTube's rate limiting has one interesting aspect: **it only works if the requested stream exceeds a certain size threshold**.
+This means that if you're fetching a small stream — or even a small _portion_ of a larger stream — the data will be served at full speed, regardless of whether the `ratebypass` parameter is set or not.
+In testing, I found that the cutoff point seems to be around `10 MB`, with anything larger than that causing the rate limiting to kick in.

-You can leverage this behavior to bypass rate limiting by download the stream in small chunks — using the [`range` HTTP header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Range) — and then combining the results into a single file.
-In my tests, I found that the largest chunk size that doesn't trigger rate limiting appears to be around `10 MB`.
+Practically speaking, this behavior enables a simple workaround that allows you to bypass rate limits by dividing the stream into smaller chunks and downloading them separately.
+To do that, you can build up a chain of requests that incrementally target different segments of the stream using the [`Range` HTTP header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Range), and then combine the received content into a single file.

-This approach can also be utilized